• Skip to primary navigation

 1. Bread is your choice.
 I love sourdough bread with eggplant parmesan, but if I lived near a good bakery, I would use a loaf of French or Italian bread.

-2. If you're doubling or tripling the recipe, you will need to replace the canola oil in the pan occasionally to remove the burnt bits of breadcrumbs.
+2. If you're doubling or tripling the recipe, you will need to replace the olive oil in the pan occasionally to remove the burnt bits of breadcrumbs.
 But if you are doubling, just go over to our eggplant parmigiana recipe and make a whole tray of eggplant!

-FAQs
+Recipe FAQs

 Should you peel eggplant for eggplant parmigiana?